Procedure: Student grievance and complaint resolution

-- considers whether the complaint is appropriately dealt with under these procedures or whether there are other policies or procedures that are more appropriate and if so refer the complainant to those procedures
+- considers whether the complaint is appropriately dealt with under this procedure, or whether there are other policies or procedures that are more appropriate, and if required refers the complainant to those procedures;

 - informs the member(s) of the University or third party (excluding education agents) against whom the complaint has been made (‘respondent') of any allegations made against them to allow them to respond to the complaint;

-- explains the process and the range of options available to each party, and ensure that the parties are aware of and, where appropriate, have accessed relevant sources of advice and support;
+- explains the process and the range of options available to each party, and ensures that the parties are aware of and, where appropriate, have accessed relevant sources of advice and support;

 - considers the complainant's concerns and their desired outcomes and any responses given by the respondent;

 - takes into account the impact of any proposed resolution of the complaint on any third parties;

 - makes notes and diary entries as appropriate, which may include some form of confidential file note;